 Music by Stu Phillips (Quincy M.E.) with Lionel Newman supervising.
 BB King sings Seven Minutes.

-The author and the mystery surrounding their identity is key to the plot.
-Meyers does a high spirited job of developing this narrative with engrossing scenes that portray a society of zealots and self serving neophytes in turmoil with themselves.
+The author and the mystery surrounding their identity are key to the plot.
+Meyers does a high-spirited job of developing this narrative with engrossing scenes that portray a society of zealots and self-serving neophytes in turmoil with themselves.
 All amidst a groovy 70s palate that’s nostalgic and filled with a colorful verisimilitude.

 Kellogg casually asks for one particular book on display The Seven Minutes by JJ Jadway and the bookseller repeats the title ‘Oh yeah” Kellogg remarks, “That’s a pretty sexy cover ain’t it?”
 As Kellogg ogles the pretty blonde talking to the young clerk who tells him she’ll see him later.

-Check out that cherry Volkswagon and Corvette, check out that cool 70s phallus phone, Check out that wild moppy fro..check out that really young Tom Selleck as the publishing guy… who calls hot shot attorney Michael Barrett (a very cool Wayne Maunder) who is representing the publisher Phil Sanford (Tom Selleck) who’s in a panic about the book clerk Fremont going to jail for selling one of Sanford House’s books.
+Check out that cherry Volkswagon and Corvette, check out that cool 70s phallus phone, Check out that really young Tom Selleck as the publishing guy… who calls hot shot attorney Michael Barrett (a very cool Wayne Maunder) who is representing the publisher Phil Sanford (Tom Selleck) who’s in a panic about the book clerk Fremont going to jail for selling one of Sanford House’s books.

-The tower of self righteousness Elmo Duncan the D.A.
+The tower of self-righteousness Elmo Duncan the D.A.
 (Phillip Carey) wants to be propelled into the Senatorial seat in California.
 The powers that be who want him to become Senator conspire to exploit this contrived issue of corruption & decency so Duncan has a powerful platform to run on.
-This elite cabal want to build a state wide case in which Elmo Duncan can fight the ‘Smut Merchants.’
+This elite cabal wants to build a state-wide case in which Elmo Duncan can fight the ‘Smut Merchants.’

-They have a political agenda to stamp all youthful violence incited by salacious material in reading matter and films, and so this cause has become the lynch pin with which they hope to win an election on, making ‘The Seven Minutes’ the subject of their campaign.
+They have a political agenda to stamp all youthful violence incited by salacious material in reading matter and films, and so this cause has become the lynchpin with which they hope to win an election, making ‘The Seven Minutes’ the subject of their campaign.

 Meanwhile, a violent rape takes place involving the son Jerry (John Sarno) of a wealthy advertising tycoon Frank Griffith (Lyle Bettger) who owns a copy of The Seven Minutes and was present at the time of the assault committed by his psychotic friend, the one who actually commits the brutal rape.